nodejs/loaders/doc/design/proposal-chaining-recursive.md

 } {
 ```

-A hook including `shortCircuit: true` will cause the chain to short-circuit, immediately terminating the hook's chain (no subsequent `resolve` hooks are called).
+A hook including `shortCircuit: true` will allow the chain to short-circuit, immediately terminating the hook's chain (no subsequent `resolve` hooks are called).
+The chain would naturally short-circuit if `next()` is not called, but that can lead to unexpected results that are often difficult to troubleshoot, so an error is thrown if both `next()` is not called and `shortCircuit` is not set.

 ### `cache-buster` resolver